1. Academic Validation

 Abstract

 DNA-protein crosslinks (DPCs) are a specific type of DNA lesion in which proteins are covalently attached to DNA.
 Unrepaired DPCs lead to genomic instability, Cancer, neurodegeneration, and accelerated aging.
 DPC proteolysis was recently identified as a specialized pathway for DPC repair.
-The DNA-dependent Protease SPRTN and the 26S Proteasome emerged as two independent proteolytic systems.
+The DNA-dependent protease SPRTN and the 26S Proteasome emerged as two independent proteolytic systems.
 DPCs are also repaired by homologous recombination (HR), a canonical DNA repair pathway.
 While studying the cellular response to DPC formation, we identify ubiquitylation and SUMOylation as two major signaling events in DNA replication-coupled DPC repair.
 DPC ubiquitylation recruits SPRTN to repair sites, promoting DPC removal.
 DPC SUMOylation prevents DNA double-strand break formation, HR activation, and potentially deleterious genomic rearrangements.
 In this way, SUMOylation channels DPC repair toward SPRTN proteolysis, which is a safer pathway choice for DPC repair and prevention of genomic instability.

 Keywords